 If you haven’t already sold all the stuff you do not need or use, then this is a good time to do that and apply that money toward your debt.
 Another thing you need to do is get a second job or get a part-time job.
 If you can make another $1,000 a month that can be applied to your debt, that’ll help you eliminate debt faster.
 You don’t need to keep working 60 or 80 hours a week for the rest of your life.
 You are just doing this for the short-term to help get in a position where you can start building wealth.

 To recap, you need to first get on a budget.
 Next save a little money for a starter emergency fund.
 This should be around $1,000.
 Then you start attacking your debt.
-List your debts smallest to largest and pay off the smallest debt with all your available money as you make minimum monthly payments on the rest of them.
+List your debts smallest to largest.
+Pay off the smallest debt with all your available money as you make minimum monthly payments on the rest.